HosenbundIO/fullstackopen/part3/phonebook/README.md

 Note that logging data even in the console can be dangerous since it can contain sensitive data and may violate local privacy law (e.g. GDPR in EU) or business-standard.
 In this exercise, you don't have to worry about privacy issues, but in practice, try not to log any sensitive data.

 This exercise can be quite challenging, even though the solution does not require a lot of code.

+## 3.9: Phonebook Backend, step 9

+Make the backend work with the phonebook frontend from the exercises of the previous part.
+Do not implement the functionality for making changes to the phone numbers yet, that will be implemented in exercise 3.17.

+You will probably have to do some small changes to the frontend, at least to the URLs for the backend.
+Remember to keep the developer console open in your browser.
+If some HTTP requests fail, you should check from the Network-tab what is going on.
+Keep an eye on the backend's console as well.
+If you did not do the previous exercise, it is worth it to print the request data or request.body to the console in the event handler responsible for POST requests.